Sarah Graves

 Sarah Graves is the pen name of American mystery and crime novelist Mary Squibb.
 Based in New York, her Home Repair is Homicide series follows transplanted New Yorker Jacobia "Jake" Tiptree and her friend Ellie White as they solve murders in Eastport, Maine, all while she repairs her centuries-old house.

 This series and the author's real-life experience have been featured in The New York Times Home & Garden, USA Today, and the Milwaukee Journal Sentinel.

-In 2012, Random House reported that Sarah Graves has "more than 1 million copies in print" and her "first ten titles in mass market combined move nearly 3,000 copies per month".
+In 2012, Random House reported that Graves has "more than 1 million copies in print" and her "first ten titles in mass market combined move nearly 3,000 copies per month".

-In 2015, Sarah Graves' second series had its first book published, following ex-Boston homicide detective Lizzie Snow transplanted to Bearkill, Maine.
+In 2015, Graves's second series had its first book published, following ex-Boston homicide detective Lizzie Snow transplanted to Bearkill, Maine.